About Caroline

 Born in Florida with a scuba regulator in her mouth and a fishing rod in her hand, she prides herself on her sea creature identification skills.
 After graduating from Harvard with a degree in Economics, Computer Science, and Mandarin Chinese, she worked in private equity in Hong Kong and then in operations at LinkedIn in San Francisco.

-In 2020, I made the great leap from employment to full-time writing!
+In 2020, I made the great leap from the corporate world to writing & freelancing.
 It didn't feel like a leap—more like a sweatpanted shuffle—because COVID had us all working from home by the time my notice ended.
 "Goodbye everyone?"
 I called out over Zoom.
 The office was shut down, and a guard brought my stuff down in a box.
-Very anti-climatic.
+Very anti-climactic.

 Hot off the heels of finance, I did what any person who moves to San Francisco does—I started working in tech.
 Enter stage left: Linkedin.
 For three years, I ran a massive cross-functional migration project that highlighted my ability to tell people 'no' without them hating me.
 Tip: smiles, empathy, & phone > email.